pytest-dev/pytest-mock/README.rst

 The spy acts exactly like the original method in all cases, except it allows use of `mock` features with it, like retrieving call count.

+From version 0.7 onward it also works for class and static methods.
+Originally it was only safe to use with instance methods.

 .. code-block:: python

     def test_spy(mocker):